About the Office of the Ohio Consumers' Counsel

 This fee is minimal, and the agency’s advocacy results in many more dollars in savings for residential utility consumers.
 In other words, the OCC saves consumers much more money than it costs to exist.

 By statute, the Ohio Attorney General appoints the agency’s bi-partisan, nine-member Governing Board, with the advice and consent of the Senate.
-Three Board members are selected from organized groups representing each of the areas of labor, residential customers, and family farmers.
+Three Board members are selected from groups representing each of the areas of labor, residential customers, and family farmers.
 No more than five members of the Board may be from the same political party.
 Board members serve three-year terms.
 The Board appoints the Consumers’ Counsel to lead the agency in its services to Ohioans.
 The Board also appoints the Deputy Consumers’ Counsel.
 The Governing Board usually meets every other month in Columbus.

 About the Office